bbrowning918/pyfuel/README.md

 ### Dashboard
 Served by the frontend providing a basic reporting overview of fuel and vehicle data

-### API Documentation
+### Browsable API Documentation
-Served by the backend it outlines all routes and endpoints available.
+Served by the backend it outlines all routes and endpoints available in addition to the API itself

 ### Authentication & Permissions
 Anonymouse requests are restricted to only safe methods (`GET`, `HEAD`, `OPTIONS`).
 All methods are available to authenticated requests.

 To authenticate, include your token in the HTTP `Authorization` header, prefixed by the string literal "Token".

-Example:
+The browsable API includes a log in option for accessing html forms of the protected methods.

+Example header:

 ```
 Authorization: Token meowmeowmeow123